Jeff-67/Compare-classifiers-with-Random-Forest-to-build-a-motor-false-prediction-and-classification-system/README.md

 # Why Random Forest?

-<a href="https://github.com/JEFF0824/Using-Random-forest-to-design-an-on-line-electrical-motor-false-diagnose-and-predict-system/blob/master/RFparametersTest.py" target="_blank">Here</a> is the code!!
+<a href="https://github.com/JEFF0824/Using-Random-forest-to-design-an-on-line-electrical-motor-false-diagnose-and-predict-system/blob/master/compare_different_classifier.py" target="_blank">Here</a> is the code!!

 I compare Random forest with other three kinds of classfiers, which are KNN, decision tree and SVM and i will give brief introduction about those algorithms.

+<a href="https://github.com/JEFF0824/Using-Random-forest-to-design-an-on-line-electrical-motor-false-diagnose-and-predict-system/blob/master/KnnTrain.py" target="_blank">Here</a> is the code!!

 - KNN
   ![screen shot 2018-12-08 at 7 19 00 pm](https://user-images.githubusercontent.com/36265245/49685436-3d401280-fb1e-11e8-8e8a-400a46f1f96f.png)